Where is Skola located?

 We will be asking each family to register as a homeschool family within their school district.
 On this form, you will designate that you have hired a licensed teacher to be the primary instructor in your homeschool plan, and also report our use of the Iowa Basics standardized test.
 This is the only part of Skola that is connected to, or resembles, the home education model.

 In summary, the term “microschool” is relatively new and sits in a gray space between the idea of homeschooling and a small private school.
-We will use the flexible scheduling and individualized approach of homeschooling, but with licensed teachers who are committed to a reimagined way of teaching and learning.
+We will use the flexible scheduling and personalized approach of homeschooling, but with licensed teachers who are committed to a reimagined way of teaching and learning.

 How does Skola differ from other private schools in the Twin Cities?